owalker10/independent-study/README.md

-# independent-study
+# reinforcement-learning

-Repository of ongoing work in Comp Sci Independent Study class.
+Repository of ongoing work in Comp Sci Independent Study class (2018-2019).
 Current objective is to use reinforcement learning to train a program to play a small game.

 ## Progress:
 - created "Flappy Ball" game, located at `game.py`